Gibson ES-350T: The ES-350T and Chuck Berry

-One of the first prominent users of the Gibson ES-350T was American rock and roll guitarist Chuck Berry.
+One of the first prominent users of the Gibson ES-350T was American rock and roll guitar legend Chuck Berry.
 Berry used the model exclusively from his first recordings at Chess Records.
 He first played an ES-350T with two P-90 pickups.
 This instrument can be seen on most of his early promotional photos, and he recorded most of his legendary recordings of the mid-1950s on it.
 In 1957, Chuck Berry bought a similar ES-350T, but it was equipped with two PAF humbucker pickups, and he used it on most of his hits from the end of the 1950s.
 Chuck Berry probably would have continued to play the model, but Gibson's production of the ES-350T was discontinued in 1963, so he switched to the Gibson ES-355, which became his new trademark.